Frequently Asked Questions

-You will work under a supervising chef in an establishment known as a “sponsoring house.”
-This may be a restaurant, hospital, adult living community or other foodservice facility.
-Your program coordinator should provide you with a list of approved local sponsoring houses, but you will be responsible for securing employment.
+You will work under a supervising chef in an establishment known as a “place of employment” This may be a restaurant, hospital, adult living community or other foodservice facility.
+Your program coordinator should provide you with a list of approved local “place of employment”, but you will be responsible for securing employment.
 You will receive wage increases during the course of your apprenticeship, based on your increased skill.

 Do I Go to School as Part of the Apprenticeship Program?

 It depends on the apprenticeship program.
 The required related instruction can be taught in various ways, including classroom, qualified in-house instruction and online courses.
 Each program develops its own approach to offering related instruction in the apprenticeship stations.
 Educational institutions will often enroll apprentices in the institution’s certificate or degree program.

 What Does a Typical Week as an Apprentice Look Like?